 - Do tell any female partners so they can get treatment.

-- Do schedule an appointment with your doctor for a day when you are not on your period.
+- Schedule an appointment with your doctor when you are not on your period.

 How to Prevent BV (Again)